berend109/dotfiles/README.md

 	- download this repo
 	- extract in downloads
 	- open terminal
-	- mv ~/Downloads/dotfiles-master/.vimrc ~/
+	- cp ~/Downloads/dotfiles-master/.vimrc ~/
 	- open vim to see the effects.

 ## Get started with bash (custom settings in terminal)
 	- download this repo
 	- extract in downloads
 	- open terminal
-	- mv ~/Downloads/dotfiles-master/.bashrc ~/
+	- cp ~/Downloads/dotfiles-master/.bashrc ~/
-	- mv ~/Downloads/dotfiles-master/.bash_aliases ~/
+	- cp ~/Downloads/dotfiles-master/.bash_aliases ~/
 	- close and reopen terminal